A lumbar spine X-ray is an imaging test that helps your doctor view the anatomy of your lower back.

 Your radiologist and doctor will review the X-rays and discuss their findings.
 Results from your X-ray may be available the same day.

 Your doctor will determine how to proceed depending on what the X-rays show.
-He or she may order additional imaging scans, blood tests, or other tests to help make an accurate diagnosis.
+They may order additional imaging scans, blood tests, or other tests to help make an accurate diagnosis.